THE PURSUIT OF WORLDLINESS

-The fossil record shows rather starkly that every large animal species disappeared within a few hundreds or thousands years after the arrival of Homo sapiens on a new continent.
+The fossil record shows rather starkly that nearly every large animal species disappeared within a few thousand years after the arrival of Homo sapiens on a new continent.
 Evidence of our penchant for hunting animals to extinction is found in Asia, Australia and the Americas.
 For example, children throughout North and South America are taught that there were no horses in the Western Hemisphere before the Europeans arrived after 1492, and that the excellent horsemanship of Native Americans was learned during their centuries of conflict against white settlers.
 The latter part is true, but the biological story is a myth: there are indeed fossils of ancient horses on the American continents.
 The sapiens who got here first apparently killed them all long ago, and later generations forgot they ever existed.

 But the most convincing argument that we simply annihilated the Neanderthals is our own history.
 To the present day, Homo sapiens has shown little compunction about killing its own.
 The list of groups of Homo sapiens which have actively sought the elimination of another group is shamefully long.
 The most ancient recorded conflicts between even ethnically identical people — Athens vs. Sparta, for example — were wars of annihilation, with survivors taken as slaves.
 If the denizens of strikingly similar Greek city states had no trouble designating their rivals as "the other" and attempted to wipe each other off the map, what possible basis is there for believing that we would have been any kinder toward the Neanderthals?
 If the conquistadors blithely decimated the Aztecs and the Incas, whom they viewed as racially inferior, we can easily imagine what they might have done to an actual species of "lesser" humans.
 Moreover, the Neanderthals were more threatening to us than other animals.
 They were too similar to us, too numerous, and too violent to just leave them be.
 It would be too extreme perhaps to condemn their annihilation as genocide, any more than it makes sense to suggest that wiping out the woolly mammoth or saber-toothed tiger must be subjected to moral reproach.
 Nonetheless, this reading of history makes the eradication of the Neanderthals by sapiens seem almost inevitable.